Alba Redondo

-Alba María Redondo Ferrer (born 27 August 1996) is a Spanish professional footballer who plays as a forward for Liga F club Real Madrid and the Spain national team.
+Alba María Redondo Ferrer (born 27 August 1996) is a Spanish professional footballer who plays as a forward for Serie A club Juventus and the Spain national team.
 In January 2024, she ranked 61st on the Guardian's 2023 list of the 100 Best Female Footballers in the World.

 Club career

 Redondo progressed through the youth system at her hometown club Fundación Albacete.
 In 2014, 17-year-old Redondo scored twice as "El Funda" beat UD Granadilla Tenerife 2–0 to secure promotion to the top-level Primera División.
 The 2018–19 Primera División season ended in disappointment for Redondo when her 15 league goals failed to stop Fundación Albacete from finishing bottom of the league and being relegated.

-In June 2019 Redondo transferred to Levante, signing a two-year contract with a further one-year option.
+In June 2019, Redondo transferred to Levante, signing a two-year contract with a further one-year option.
 In November 2019 she scored twice against EdF Logroño but was knocked unconscious near the end of the match.
-Amidst farcical scenes, the physiotherapist who ran on to treat her was then sent off by the dogmatic referee, for not asking permission to enter the pitch.
-The following month Redondo endeared herself to the Levante supporters when she struck the only goal in a win over local rivals Valencia.

-Redondo won the Pichichi award for being the top goalscorer in the 2022-23 Liga F season.
+The physiotherapist who then ran on to treat her was then sent off by the referee for not asking permission to enter the pitch.
+The following month, Redondo endeared herself to the Levante supporters when she struck the only goal in a win over local rivals Valencia.
+Redondo won the Pichichi award for being the top goalscorer in the 2022–23 Liga F season.

 On 2 July 2024, Redondo signed for Real Madrid.
+She quickly proved why Real Madrid brought her to the club, finishing the 2024–25 season as the team's top scorer with 20 goals in all competitions.
+However, Real Madrid failed to win any trophies that season.
+Redondo spent another season at Real Madrid and ended her stint with the club having scored 28 goals in 69 appearances across all competitions.

+In July 2026, Redondo joined Serie A club Juventus on a two-year contract until 2028.
+On 19 September that year, her brace helped Juventus draw 2–2 against Roma in the final of the 2026 Serie A Women's Cup: the Bianconere later won the penalty shoot-out to clinch their first seasonal trophy.